LLNL/merlin/docs/source/faq.rst

         nodes: 1
         procs: 3

-The arguments the LAUNCHER syntax will take are:
+The arguments the LAUNCHER syntax will use:

 procs: The total number of MPI tasks
 nodes: The total number of MPI nodes